openshift/insights-operator/docs/arch.md

 health_statuses_insights{metric="total"} 2
 ```

+### Metrics

+- `health_statuses_insights`, information about the cluster health status based on the last downloaded report, corresponding to its number of hitting recommendations grouped by severity.
+- `insightsclient_request_send_total`, tracks the number of archives sent.
+- `insightsclient_request_recvreport_total`, tracks the number of Insights reports received/downloaded.
+- `insightsclient_last_gather_time`, the time of the last Insights data gathering.
+- `insights_recommendation_active`, expose Insights recommendations as Prometheus alerts.

+> **Note**
+> The metrics are registered by [the `MustRegisterMetrics` function](../pkg/insights/metrics.go)

+### Alerts

+- `InsightsDisabled`, Insights operator is disabled.
+- `SimpleContentAccessNotAvailable`, simple content access certificates are not available.
+- `InsightsRecommendationActive`, an Insights recommendation is active for this cluster.

+> **Note**
+> The alerts are defined [here](../manifests/08-prometheus_rule.yaml)

 ### Scheduling and running of Uploader
 The `operator.go` starts background task defined in `pkg/insights/insightsuploader/insightsuploader.go`.
 The insights uploader periodically checks if there is any data to upload.
 If no data is found, the uploader continues with next cycle.
 The uploader triggers the `wait.Until` function, which waits until the configuration changes or it is time to upload.
 After start of the operator, there is some waiting time before the very first upload.
 This time is defined by `initialDelay`.
 If no error occurred while sending the POST request, then the next uploader check is defined as `wait.Jitter(interval, 1.2)`, where interval is the gathering interval.

 ## How Uploader authenticates to console.redhat.com
 The HTTP communication with the external service (e.g uploading the Insights archive or downloading the Insights analysis) is defined in the [insightsclient package](../pkg/insights/insightsclient/).
 The HTTP transport is encrypted with TLS (see the `clientTransport()` function defined in the `pkg/insights/insightsclient/insightsclient.go`.
 This function (and the `prepareRequest` function) uses `pkg/authorizer/clusterauthorizer.go` to respect the proxy settings and to authorize (i.e add the authorization header with respective token value) the requests.
 The user defined certificates in the `/var/run/configmaps/trusted-ca-bundle/ca-bundle.crt` are taken into account (see the cluster wide proxy setting in the [OCP documentation](https://docs.openshift.com/container-platform/latest/networking/enable-cluster-wide-proxy.html)).

 ## Summarising the content before upload
 Summarizer is defined by `pkg/recorder/diskrecorder/diskrecorder.go` and is merging all existing archives.
 That is, it merges together all archives with name matching pattern `insights-*.tar.gz`, which weren't removed and which are newer than the last check time.
 Then mergeReader is taking one file after another and adding all of them to archive under their path.